Asabeneh/30-Days-Of-JavaScript/readMe.md

 ![js code from vscode](./images/js_code_vscode.png)

-### External script
+### External Script

 Similar to the internal script, the external script link can be on the header or body, but it is preferred to put it in the body.
 First, we should create an external JavaScript file with .js extension.
-Any JavaScript file ends with .js.
+All files ending with .js extension are JavaScript files.
 Create a file introduction.js inside your project directory and write the following code and link this .js file at the bottom of the body.

 ```js
 console.log('Welcome to 30DaysOfJavaScript')
 ```

-External scripts in the head
+External scripts in the _head_:

 ```html
 <!DOCTYPE html>